 Symptoms of MS includes vision problems (occasionally even blindness), fatigue, numbness, tingling, muscle spasms, mobility problems, confusion and problems with thinking & planning, depression and anxiety and pain.
 Symptoms can build over time in a progressive manner as well as take the form of recurring, isolated attacks.
 MS is the most common autoimmune disorder affecting the central nervous system (CNS).

-Though there is quite a bit of empirical and anecdotal research out there showing that CBD can prove to be helpful for MS, it is THC that has proven usefulness in battling MS, as it helps manage spasticity.
+Though there is quite a bit of empirical and anecdotal research out there showing that CBD can prove to be helpful for MS, it is that has proven usefulness in battling MS, as it helps manage spasticity.
 There is already a medication in the UK developed for MS using THC, named Sativex.
-Sativex may also be of use for the neuropathic pain associated with MS.

 Check out the pros and cons of medical marijuana treatment for multiple sclerosis below.